mayukhsil/cred_task/README.md

 ## Folder Structure

-[]: # Architecture: MVVM

 The folders were made with regards to having a scalable and maintainable architecture.

--android/ - Contains the Android project.
+- android/ - Contains the Android project.
--assets/ - Contains the assets.
+- assets/ - Contains the assets.
--fonts/ - Contains the fonts.
+- fonts/ - Contains the fonts.
--ios/ - Contains the iOS project.
+- ios/ - Contains the iOS project.
--lib/ - Contains the Flutter project.
+- lib/ - Contains the Flutter project.
--test/ - Contains the Dart tests.
+- test/ - Contains the Dart tests.
--pubspec.yaml - Project's pubspec.yaml.
+- pubspec.yaml - Project's pubspec.yaml.
--README.md - Project's README.md.
+- README.md - Project's README.md.

 lib is further divided into
 -lib/generated/ - Contains the generated files.